 - You can only set a control group when you’re drafting a message.
 Once a message is live, you can’t set a control group for it.

-- Control groups are available for all message channels (in-app, email and push).
+- Control groups are available for all message channels (in-app, email and mobile push).

 Now, once you’re happy with your message set it live.